-7 Tips To Help Kids Prevent Cavities
+7 Tips To Help Prevent Cavities

 At Dr. Jin’s San Ramon family dental office, we specialize in gentle dentistry techniques and take pride in educating our patients about the best ways to create healthier teeth and gums.
-We’re pleased to provide pediatric dental care so that you can avoid unnecessary childhood tooth decay and the unwanted procedures that can come with cavities.
+We’re pleased to provide dental care so that you can avoid unnecessary tooth decay and unwanted procedures that can come with cavities.
 Dr. Carol Jin, DDS, encourages creating good dental habits early on to maintain a healthy smile for years to come.
 We offer parents essential advice to help their kids prevent cavities.

 Preventing Cavities In Kids